Skip to content

 error_handling_flow.svg

-The errors/Error.go file contains the core error type definition and functions for creating, wrapping, and unwrapping errors.
+The errors/errors.go file contains the core error type definition and functions for creating, wrapping, and unwrapping errors.
 The errors/Error_types.go file defines specific error types and provides functions for creating these errors.
+Additional functionality is provided in errors/error_utils.go and errors/Error_data.go.

 type Error struct {